kailash-manasarovar/statement/docs/crimes/protagonists/vidal-sastre.md

 - I don't have a picture of this man but would recognize him immediately.
 - Tall, muscular, always dressed in black.
-- He may be the same man as the one I'm calling [the younger brother](#1-mark-from-english-class-in-2013) but I don't think so actually.
-This man was better looking.

 #### 2. The brother of the Mercadona check out woman